IArchi/py-photobooth-simple/readme.md

 ```

 Then go to `http://<raspberry-ip>:631/admin/`, declare a new printer and import `doc/DS620.ppd`.
+Change default paper size to 6x8 in printing setup.

 ### Led ring (Only if you plan to install one)
 ```